No-Country/s8-14-t-mern/servidor/README.md

 1. **Create an .env file with the following constants:**
    - NODE_ENV: default as DEVELOPMENT
    - PORT : port where you go to run the server.
-   - DB_URL : URI of the mongo database.
+   - DB_URL : connection chaing of the mongo database.
+   - FRONTEND_URL : URL of the frontend client.
    - SECRET : secret key used for JWT
    - STRIPE_KEY : secret key Stripe platform
    - CLOUDINARY_URL = URI of cloudinary server